catija/who-am-I/README.md

 Hiya!
 I'm Catija - I love enabling communities and improving products - if I can do both at once, even better!

-I believe that no one is better placed to understand where a product is struggling than the people who use it and that communities who feel heard deepen their connection with the products they use.
+I believe that no one is better placed to understand where a product can be improved than the people who use it.
+When community members feel heard, they deepen their connection with the products they use.
+I'm looking for a new opportunity to work as part of a cross-functional team whose purpose is to work closely with an engaged and thoughtful community with the goal of improving a product to better meet their needs.

 When I work as a liaison between communities and product owners I: